umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

     //Content cache access in your views :) var doThis = Umbraco.TypedContent(123);

-If you are using `Application.Services...` in your views, you should figure out why this is being done and in most cases remove this logic.
+If you are using `Application.Services...` in your views, you should figure out why this is being done and, in most cases, remove this logic.

 ## Using UmbracoContext to access ApplicationContext